OMGJL/MSI-Z490-Tomahawk-OpenCore/README.md

 #### 4. Install MacOS

-Detail won't be provided, please refer to Dortania's Guide
+Detail won't be provided, please refer to Dortania's Guide (Make sure you have made a 200MB EFI partition as a first partition of the SSD you are about to install MacOS into)

+I have found that the installer enviornment takes longer to be fully initialized than actual MacOS, so if have a black screen or your mouse isn't responding and such, be more patient and give it 2 more minute before you restart.

 #### 5. Post-Install